MCDMSociety/MOrepo-Pedersen08/ReadMe.md

 Restults are given in the `results` folder using the [json format](https://github.com/MCDMSociety/MOrepo/blob/master/contribute.md) (see Step 3).
-Results for `Tuyttens00` contributon is also given.
+Results for `Tuyttens00` contributon are also given.